kjayma/surveyor_gui/README.md

 can no longer be edited for structural changes (i.e., /surveyform/edit will not permit any changes).
 This protects the data integrity of the survey response data.

+If you want to unlock a survey, you will need to manually delete all of the child ResponseSet records (e.g., Survey.find(1).response_set.all.each{|r| r.destroy} ).
+Use appropriate caution!

 ## Templates

 Surveys may be saved as templates.
 This allows them to be cloned when creating a new survey (cloning is a pending feature).
 It is